Bridging loans and Auction finance timelines

 Buyers sometimes approach an auction with a gross loan figure in mind and assume that is the amount that will be available for completion.
 In bridging finance, the gross loan and the net advance are frequently different numbers, sometimes significantly so.
 Arrangement fees and retained interest are deducted from the gross at drawdown, and if these reductions are not accounted for when planning the bid and the completion funding structure, a shortfall can appear late in the process.

 The practical implication is worth working through before bidding.
-If you need £350,000 to complete a purchase and the bridging loan has a 1% arrangement fee and retained interest of £16,000 over the term, the gross loan needs to be at least £370,000 to cover the completion figure, assuming no other funding gap.
+If a purchase requires £350,000 to complete and the bridging loan has a 1% arrangement fee and retained interest of £16,000 over the term, the gross loan needs to be at least £370,000 to cover the completion figure, assuming no other funding gap.
 The cost breakdown diagram earlier in this article illustrates this relationship.

 Weak or vague exit strategy